 How is Narcolepsy Treated?
 Healthcare providers may use behavioral interventions, including regularly scheduled naps, and/or stimulant medications to help minimize the disruptiveness to the patient's life.
 All of which are so less embarrassing than keeling over fast asleep during your next surprise birthday party.

 Can't fall asleep or stay asleep?
 The inability to maintain or even initiate sleep is known as insomnia.
 And almost everyone has it at one time or another.
-According to the US National Institutes of Health almost 20% of Americans (60 million) are suffering from it right now.
+According to the CDC - Centers for Disease Control and Prevention, almost 30% of Americans (60 - 70 million) are suffering from it right now.

 It can take many forms including the very annoying early morning awakening type.
 You fall asleep with no problems but you awaken hours earlier than normal and are unable to go back to sleep.
 Then you stumble through the day just on the verge of a yawn and in desperate need of a nap.